 Support Us Button Widget

-Spring cleaning: Where to donate used items in ATX
+Where to donate used items in Austin

 Photo by ATXtoday

-In the spirit of spring cleaning, we’ve rounded up a few ATX organizations that accept donated items, help locals in need + support community causes.
+To help inspire your home or closet refresh, we’ve rounded up a few ATX organizations that accept donated items, help locals in need + support community causes.

 Vehicles

-Make-A-Wish, Habitat for Humanity, Austin PBS, Vehicles for Veterans, and nonprofit CARS all accept car donations.
+Make-A-Wish, Habitat for Humanity, Austin PBS, Vehicles for Veterans, Salvation Army, and nonprofit CARS all accept car donations.
 In fact, most of them will send you a receipt letter for tax deduction and tow your car for free.
 Psst — Make-A-Wish, Habitat for Humanity, and Austin PBS will accept cars that no longer run.

 Clothing